vertexproject/synapse/docs/synapse/devguides/power-ups.rst

 Then within ``storm/commands/acme.hello.mayyield.storm``::

     function nodeGenrFunc(fqdn) {
-        // fake a DNS lookup and make a few inet:dns:a records...
+        // Fake a DNS lookup and make a few inet:dns:a records...
         [ inet:dns:a=($fqdn, 1.2.3.4) ]
         [ inet:dns:a=($fqdn, 123.123.123.123) ]
     }